Lexor

 7–8: Jupiter Routing

 When you click APE, Lexor calls the Jupiter Ultra API to compute the optimal swap route from your input token (SOL or USDC) to the target token.
-Jupiter aggregates liquidity across all major Solana DEXes — Raydium, Orca, Meteora, and others — and returns the best available price for your trade size.
+Jupiter aggregates liquidity across Solana DEXes (Raydium, Orca, Meteora, and others) and returns the optimal price for your trade size.

 9–10: Signing & Execution

-The swap transaction is signed by your embedded Privy wallet.
-This happens seamlessly in the background — there's no manual approval popup.
+The swap transaction is signed by your embedded Privy wallet automatically in the background — there is no manual approval popup.
 Once signed, the transaction is broadcast to Solana mainnet.
-With Solana's ~400ms block time, confirmation is fast.
+With Solana's ~400ms block time, confirmation is near-instant.

 11: Recording